fernandog301/angular-pokemon/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+1. Create the project & files structure app.component.css => the stylesheet  four our component, we put css in this file app.component.html => app.component.spec.ts => the unit test file app.component.ts => the class for our component,

+2. Displaying data
+    Data binding - This allows us to use data from our class files inside of our template Interpolation binding {{}} => This allows us to display the value of properties inside the template

+3. Components
+    ng generate component ./component/pokemon
+4. Routing
+6. Interface
+7. PassingData - Parent to child & Display fetch Data
+8. Pipes
+9. User input